confluentinc/ccloud-sdk-go-v2/quotas/v2/docs/AppliedQuotaQuotasV2Api.md

 func main() {
     id := "id_example" // string | The unique identifier for the applied quota.
-    environment := "env-00000" // string | A unique environment id to associate a specific environment to this quota.
-This field is required only if scope is set to \"ENVIRONMENT\" or \"KAFKA_CLUSTER\" and it is doing a single quota query.  (optional) kafkaCluster := "lkc-00000" // string | A unique Kafka cluster id to associate a specific kafka cluster to this quota.
-This field is required only if scope is set to \"KAFKA_CLUSTER\" and it is doing a single quota query.  (optional)
+    environment := "env-00000" // string | The environment ID the quota is associated with.
+This field is only required when retrieving a single quota and the scope of quota is \"ENVIRONMENT\" or \"NETWORK\" or \"KAFKA_CLUSTER\".  (optional) network := "n-12034" // string | The network ID the quota is associated with.
+This field is only required when retrieving a single quota and the scope of quota is \"NETWORK\".  (optional) kafkaCluster := "lkc-00000" // string | The kafka cluster ID the quota is associated with.
+This field is required only when the scope of quota is \"KAFKA_CLUSTER\".  (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.AppliedQuotaQuotasV2Api.GetQuotasV2AppliedQuota(context.Background(), id).Environment(environment).KafkaCluster(kafkaCluster).Execute()
+    resp, r, err := api_client.AppliedQuotaQuotasV2Api.GetQuotasV2AppliedQuota(context.Background(), id).Environment(environment).Network(network).KafkaCluster(kafkaCluster).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `AppliedQuotaQuotasV2Api.GetQuotasV2AppliedQuota``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)